 Click here for a list of series.

 In short, give as much information as is useful to help us evaluate your proposal, but do not send the entire manuscript at this stage.
-Enclose a self-addressed stamped envelope if you would like your sample materials returned to you.
+Sample materials will not be returned unless a suitable self-addressed stamped mailer is included.
 Please note that due to the high volume of submissions we receive, it may take up to two months before we respond to your proposal.